Walk-through Closet to Master Bath?

 Help with Master Bedroom/Ensuite design

 Comments (17)I don't think I could cope with an open plan bathroom, I like wet areas to be totally separate, the steam entering the bedroom would be of concern and I would not want to even think about a toilet.
 We did not even like the idea of having the ensuite opening directly off the bedroom, instead have the dressing room opening off it with the ensuite opening off that.
 Having the dressing room between the ensuite and bedroom totally minimises noise.
-I find it far more convenient to walk from the shower directly to the dressing room to dress without even going into the bedroom....See MoreHelp choosing between layouts for master bathroom and walk-in!
+I find it far more convenient to walk from the shower directly to the dressing room to dress without even going into the bedroom....See MoreHow to fit walk-in shower and bath into “large” bathroom?

 - 5 years ago